MatZar01/IC_SHM_P2/README.md

 To use the solution we propose, a certain directory structure should be maintained, that is also consistent with out repository structure.
 The structure of the project with the names of the scripts is presented in the figure below:

 <img src="https://i.ibb.co/MM9MdrM/Fig-repo.png" alt="Directory structure" width="600"/>

+In the diagram, folders are marked in blue and Python scripts are marked in yellow.
+How to use each of them will be described in the next section.

+## Usage

 > You can find more information about **LaTeX** mathematical expressions [here](http://meta.math.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).